-\$ in thousands
+\$ in thou sands

-Managed Portfolio at
+Contracts Managed Purchased in Portfolio at

-Year Contracts P urchased in Period End
+Year Period Period En

-2008 \$ 296,817 \$ 1,664,122

-2009 8,599 1,194,722

 2010 113,023 756,203

 2011 284,236 794,649

 2012 551,742 897,575

 2013 764,087 1,231,422

+2014 944,944 1,643,920

-We are headquartered in Irvine, California, where most operational and administrative functions are centralized.
-Most credit and underwriting functions are performed in our California headquarters with some credit functions performed in our Florida and Nevada offices.
-We service our automobile contracts from our California headquarters and from three servicing branches in Virginia, Florida and Illinois.
+Our principal executive offices are in Las Vegas, Nevada.
+Most of our operational and administrative functions take place in Irvine, California.
+Credit and underwriting functions are performed primarily in our California branch with certain of these functions also performed in our Florida and Nevada branches.
+We service our automobile contracts from our California, Nevada, Virginia, Florida and Illinois branches.

 We direct our marketing efforts primarily to dealers, rather than to consumers.
 We establish relationships with dealers through our employee marketing representatives, who contact prospective dealers to explain our automobile contract purchase programs, and thereafter provide dealer training and support services.
 Our marketing representatives represent us exclusively.
-They may be located either in our Irvine headquarters or in the field, in which case they work from their homes and support dealers in their geographic area.
+They may be located in our Irvine branch, in our Las Vegas branch, or in the field, in which case they work from their homes and support dealers in their geographic area.
 Our marketing representatives present dealers with a marketing package, which includes our promotional material containing the terms offered by us for the purchase of automobile contracts, a copy of our standard-form dealer agreement, and required documentation relating to automobile contracts.
-As of December 31, 2013, we had 95 marketing representatives and we were actively receiving applications from 16,128 dealers in 48 states.
-As of December 31, 2013, approximately 66% of our active dealers were franchised new car dealers that sell both new and used vehicles, and the remainder were independent used car dealers.
-For the years ended December 31, 2013 and 2012, approximately 91% of the automobile contracts purchased under our programs consisted of financing for used cars and 9% consisted of financing for new cars.
+As of December 31, 2014, we had 130 marketing representatives and in that month we received applications from 8,637 dealers in 48 states.
+As of December 31, 2014, approximately 68% of our active dealers were franchised new car dealers that sell both new and used vehicles, and the remainder were independent used car dealers.
+For the year ended December 31, 2014, approximately 84% of the automobile contracts purchased under our programs consisted of financing for used cars and 16% consisted of financing for new cars, as compared to 91% financing for used cars and 9% for new cars in the year ended December 31, 2013.